MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description
-To initiate a find operation within a WebView2 control, developers can utilize the `StartFindOnPage` method.
+To initiate a find operation within a WebView2 control, developers can utilize the `StartFind` method.
 This method allows specifying the find term and configuring other find parameters using the `ICoreWebView2FindConfiguration` interface.
+Additionally there can only be one find session active per webview environment.
+If an attempt is made to call start find more than once with the same findconfugration, it will result in the active match index either being increased or decreased depending on what Find Direction parameter was chosen for the Find Configuration.

 #### Create/Specify a Find Configuration
 ```cpp